borland/kdl-net/README.md

 It is semi-literally ported from the Java KDL parser implementation [kdl4j](https://github.com/hkolbeck/kdl4j) by [Hannah Kolbeck](https://github.com/hkolbeck).
 Many thanks for the original implementation.

+## Status

+**The library is up to date as of the KDL 1.0.0. spec.** All testcases pass, except for scientific-notation numeric values outside the range representable by a `System.Double`, which KdlDotNet does not support at this time.

+The scope of the library is small and it has what I would consider excellent unit test coverage.

+I would be happy to use it in production in a constrained environment, such as loading configuration files, etc. It hasn't had proper performance benchmarking or profiling, so it is probably not suitable for use in a performance-critical codepath such as a tight loop.

 ## Platform

 The library is built against .NET Standard 2.0, which means it should work on the .NET Desktop framework 4.7.2 or later, and .NET Core 2.0 and later.
 The unit tests run against both .NET 4.7.2 and .NET Core 3.1 and all passs.